 As one official fuel-economy guide states, “[FCVs] generate much less GHGs than conventional gasoline and diesel vehicles.”

-John really takes the bullshit up a notch in this last passage.
-His GCR website shows a chart with 3 FCEVs generating between 350 to 700 grams of CO2 per mile and then he references for the 4th time a credible document from the NREL that doesn’t support his homemade bullshit graph.
-Let me reiterate that point for clarity: the GCR graph is home made from a spreadsheet and the graph in this post is from the very source document John Voelcker references.
+GCR really takes the nonsense up a notch in this last passage.
+GCR shows a chart with 3 FCEVs generating between 350 to 700 grams of CO2 per mile and then he references for the 4th time a credible document from the NREL that doesn’t support the homemade bullshit graph.
+Let me reiterate that point for clarity: the GCR graph is homemade from a spreadsheet and the graph in this RMP post is from the very source document GCR references.
 The graph in the NREL document (Fig 1, shown below) shows on page 1 that FCEVs beat BEVs in GHGs across the board with the only exception being the BEV100 and BEV300 categories using renewable energy.
 But, as I just previously mentioned, BEVs in the city are not getting their energy from renewable sources, they’re getting their electricity from grid mix electricity, a category in which Hydrogen FCEVs beat BEVs in EVERY SINGLE CATEGORY!!
-It’s funny how John posts a chart that is not based in reality or supported but then sources a chart here that contradicts the very bullshit he displays as a graphic in the GCR article.
-To use the same ridicule John used against me on Twitter I can only say [sigh].
+It’s funny how GCR posts a chart that is not based in reality or supported but then sources a chart here that contradicts the very bullshit GCR displays as a graphic in their article.

-To the left of this sentence is a graph from the very source that GCR’s John Voelcker cites when he falsely says that FCEVs are worse than gasoline cars in well to wheels GHG emissions.
-In fact, the chart from John’s source shows FCEVs are the #1 green vehicle technology wells to wheels with all five types of energy generation for FCEVs beating grid electricity for BEVs on their high end.
-How can GCR’s John Voelcker be trusted when he says the exact opposite thing that the source he provides shows?
+To the left of this sentence is a graph from the very source that GCR cites when GCR falsely says that FCEVs are worse than gasoline cars in well to wheels GHG emissions.
+In fact, the chart from GCR’s source shows FCEVs are the #1 green vehicle technology wells to wheels with all five types of energy generation for FCEVs beating grid electricity for BEVs on their high end.
+How can GCR be trusted when he says the exact opposite thing that the source he provides shows?
 I think it’s a smarter bet to trust the DOE source John provides which supports what RMP has told you: FCEVs are the #1 wells to wheels GHG technology on the planet earth.
-Nice try John Voelcker, but anyone who took a minute to open the source you linked to knows you were being dishonest.
+Anyone who took a minute to open the source GCR linked to knows it’s dishonest reporting.

 Another serious hurdle is that Hydrogen fueling stations are expensive to install, and probably not viable without public financing.